OriolFF/Vector-simplifier/README.md

 # Vector Editor

+This tool is also available online at [https://oriolff.github.io/Vector-simplifier/](https://oriolff.github.io/Vector-simplifier/)

 This tool is designed to simplify SVG and Android Vector Drawable files, primarily to reduce path data complexity and avoid lint warnings associated with long path strings in Android development.

 ## Project Goal